Log in to Panopto to create or view recordings.

 I am trying to invite a person with a UW NetID to view my recording in Panopto, but it isn’t working.
 Why?

 Panopto uses permissions from Canvas.
 While most UW faculty, staff, and students can access Canvas, not everyone at the UW has access.
 See below for other sharing options.

 On the Panopto Share screen, the email address highlights change from yellow to red.
-We are working with Panopto to improve this visual cue and to make it more obvious.
+We have asked Panopto to improve this visual cue and to make it more obvious.
 You will not be able to send an email invitation to them, and they will not be able to view the recording.
 See below for other sharing options.

 You have several options for sharing recordings with people outside of your course:

 - Provide access to all course recordings by adding them to the Canvas course

 - Give them access limited by recording or folder by entering their UW NetID (not email address) in the recording or folder Share settings pop-up.

 - Select Your Organization (unlisted) and share the link.
 Note that anyone with the link could share the recording with others at the UW.